13 May Google Lost My Reviews — What Can I Do?

 Can you ever get your Google reviews back?

-While Yelp frequently filters out reviews with its very strict anti-spam algorithms, Google rarely removes reviews.
+While some major review sites frequently filter out reviews with its very strict anti-spam algorithms, Google rarely removes reviews.
 Therefore the select reviews Google does remove can be very difficult to recover.
 However, you have the option to request Google to reexamine their decision on Google My Business Help Forum.
 The forums are monitored by Google employees, so you have a good chance of hearing back.

 To sum up…

 Take control of your online reputation with a level head.
 Be mentally prepared to see your precious business reviews vanish.
 Make copies of the reviews you receive on Google, so even if they disappear, you can repurpose them as testimonials on your web site.
 This task is made easier by the custom review site that BirdEye has created for your business.
 Not only does it aggregate all new reviews from Google and elsewhere – they remain there even if removed on Google itself.

 If you have questions regarding Google reviews or your online reputation management in general, feel free to call us at 1-800-561-3357 or drop us an email at firstname.lastname@example.org –we’re happy to help!